hrushikeshrv/chessengine/README.md

 A chess engine written in Python with no dependencies.
 All contributions welcome.

 ## Note
-This project is in active development and you may encounter bugs, especially in the game loop.
+This project is in active development and you may encounter bugs, especially in the game loop and/or implementation of game rules.

 ## Contribution Guide
 The contribution guide can be found on the [documentation page](https://chessengine.readthedocs.io/en/latest/contributing.html)